-Governors have made the decision not to increase the fees for the Autumn Term 2020 and therefore the Senior School fees remain at £4,054 for the Autumn Term.
-However, this will be held under constant review and we reserve the right to increase the fees in subsequent terms.
+Governors have made the decision not to increase the fees for this Academic Year 2020-2021 and therefore the Senior School fees remain at £4,054.

 Scholarships are designed to assist those pupils who have demonstrated the potential to benefit from the education and opportunities provided by King Henry VIII School and who would actively contribute to the ethos and community spirit within the school.
 The awards will continue through a student’s time in the school, as long as it can be demonstrated that they are benefitting from the education provided.